 Americans and the Holocaust was made possible by the generous support of lead sponsor Jeannie & Jonathan Lavine.
 Additional major funding was provided by the Bildners — Joan & Allen z”l, Elisa Spungen & Rob, Nancy & Jim; and Jane and Daniel Och.
 The Museum’s exhibitions are also supported by the Lester Robbins and Sheila Johnson Robbins Traveling and Special Exhibitions Fund, established in 1990.

 Americans and the Holocaust is co-presented locally by The Jewish Federation of Greater Chattanooga and the Tennessee Holocaust Commission.
-Additional support comes from ArtsBuild, EPB, Truist, McGriff Insurance, Lyndhurst Foundation, Patten & Patten, CHI Memorial Hospital, First Centenary United Methodist Church, Southeastern Trust Company, Helen Pregulman, The Herb Cohn Family and the Chattanooga Public Library Foundation.
+Additional support comes from ArtsBuild, Unum, EPB, Hamico, The Tucker Foundation, Truist, BCBST Community Trust, McGriff Insurance, Lyndhurst Foundation, Patten & Patten, CHI Memorial Hospital, First Centenary United Methodist Church, The Kennedy Foundation, Southeastern Trust Company, Helen Pregulman, Herb Cohn, Jon and Amy Cohen and the Chattanooga Public Library Foundation.